At Puracy, we’re passionate about health and safety. That’s why we wanted to clear up some confusion about a topic that affects all of us: face masks.

 Puracy Natural Laundry Detergent is gentle yet effective, thanks to a formula that's free of harsh chemicals, allergens, sulfates, and dyes.
 For your cloth masks, we recommend a hot water setting with an extra rinse cycle.
 It’s safe to wash your face mask with your other clothing.

-We know you’re taking extra precautions to protect your family.
-That’s why Puracy is working around the clock to ensure you have the natural home products and hand sanitizers you need to stay healthy.
+From wearing masks to washing your hands to cleaning and disinfecting high-touch areas of your home, we know you’re taking extra precautions to protect your family.
+That’s why we’re working around the clock to ensure you have the products you need to stay healthy.